VillagerUnknown/VillagerCoin/README.md

 * Receipts are crafted with Paper and Coins.
 * A custom footnote can be included on the Receipt by renaming the Paper ingredient before crafting the Receipt.

-## Ledgers
+### Ledgers

 With add-ons, you can add craftable Ledgers from multiple add-ons to catalog Receipts for bookkeeping purposes.

 * The type of Ledger you can craft is randomly selected at the time of crafting from the added Ledgers.
 _It is up to you to make sure that the Ledgers you add with add-ons all provide the same functionality._
-* Ledgers are crafted with a Book and Quill and Receipts.
+* Ledgers are crafted with a Book and Quill and any number of Receipts.
 * Receipts can be continuously added to Ledgers, up to 100 Receipts/pages.

-## Coin Banks
+### Coin Banks

-ith add-ons, you can add craftable Coin Banks from multiple add-ons to hold Coins.
+With add-ons, you can add craftable Coin Banks from multiple add-ons to hold Coins.

 * Coin Banks are crafted with a Coin and themed resources.
 * Coin Banks always drop their crafting ingredients.
 * If broken without Silk Touch, the Coin Banks drop their total amount in the highest valued Coins.
+* Coin Banks can accept coins from hoppers pointed directly down into them.

-## Coin Stacks
+### Coin Stacks

 With add-ons, you can add craftable Coin Stacks from multiple add-ons to display coins.

+* Coin Stacks are crafted with a stack of Coins surrounded by 4 String in a 3x3 crafting table.
 * If broken without Silk Touch, the Coin Stacks drop their total amount in the highest valued coins.
-* Coin Stacks are crafted with a stack of Coins surrounded by 4 String.

 ## Additional Notes

 * I recommend installing a Bookkeeping addon if you're on a multiplayer server.
-* I also highly recommend installing a Coin Banks and Coin Stacks addons as they allow players to store their wealth physically in the world.
+* I highly recommend installing Coin Bank and Coin Stack addons as they allow players to store their wealth physically in the world.
 This not only allows players to create cool looking treasure stashes and vaults but it also offers the opportunity for heists on multiplayer servers.
 * If you have a single coin in your hand and interact (right-click) you can optionally flip a coin, for a heads or tails result in chat.
 * Trades are modified for both vanilla and modded Villagers.
 * This mod will change the significance of farms and general pacing of the game.